williamthazard/schicksalslied/README.md

 # schicksalslied
 a poetry sequencer for monome norns

+<i>note: you will need to restart norns after installing this script, in order to install the LiedMotor engine the script uses</i>

 <b>Entering Text</b>

 Schicksalslied begins with a text field.
 You can input text into the field in two ways: